yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![In Failover Cluster Manager, Nodes is selected in the tree view, and three nodes are displayed in the details pane.](images/dr-fcm-3nodes.png "Failover Cluster Manager")

 6. Return to the Azure portal.
-Locate **SQLVM3**, and connect to the VM using Azure Bastion with the username `demouser@contoso.com` and the password `Demo!pass123`.
+Locate **SQLVM3**, and connect to the VM using Azure Bastion with the username `adadmin@contoso.ins` and the password `Demo!pass123`.

 7. On **SQLVM3**, select **Start** and launch **SQL Server 2017 Configuration Manager**.